1What is the primary goal of an agent in Reinforcement Learning?

 33The transition probability represents:

-A.The probability of taking action in state
+A.The value of state

 B.The probability of receiving a reward in state